Sign up for a monthly scholarship email at http://www.

 * FAFSA STARTING DATE*

-Students may start their FAFSA (Free Application for Federal Student Aid) application on October 1, 2017.
-Use your family’s 2016 tax information instead of waiting for 2017.
-You will need your parents help!
+Students may start their FAFSA (Free Application for Federal Student Aid) application on October 1, 2019.
+Use your family’s 2018 tax information instead of waiting for 2019.
+You will need your parents’ help!
+Get your FSA ID now!!
+Your parents will need the FSA ID also.
+You have to wait three days after you get your ID before you can start the application.
 Go online to create an account and start your application. https://fafsa.ed.gov/

 St. David College Fair